 SIPP account holders incur a 0.45% annual management charge for holdings valued up to £250,000.
 For holdings valued at between £250,000 and £1 million the charge falls to 0.25% and for amounts in excess of £1 million the charge is 0.1%.

-The stocks & shares ISA’s annual charge is 0.45%, tapering in the same way as for SIPPs, but there is no charge at all for amounts above £2 million.
+The stocks & shares ISA’s annual charge is up to 0.45%, tapering in the same way as for SIPPs, but there is no charge at all for amounts above £2 million.

 Hargreaves Lansdown caps charges at £45 per year for ISAs and £200 for SIPPs.